scalacenter/scalafix/website/src/main/tut/docs/users/installation.md

 Here, we compile both main sources and tests to have semantic information generated for all of them, but we skip test execution because it is not the point of that compilation.
 The added flags for scala are given with the `addScalaArgs` option (see http://davidb.github.io/scala-maven-plugin/help-mojo.html#addScalacArgs):

-- `-Yrangepos` is mandatory for `semanticdb` information gathering,
+- `-Yrangepos` is required for `semanticdb` to function properly,
-- `-Xplugin-require:semanticdb` tells scalac to fails if it can't load the `semanticdb` plugin,
 - `-Xplugin:PLUGIN/semanticdb-scalac_{{ site.scala212 }}-{{ site.scalametaVersion }}.jar` give the path where the `semanticdb` jar can be found,
-- `-Ywarn-unused-import` is not mandatory, but it is needed for rule `RemoveUnusedImports` in below example.
-In general, you should always look specific mandatory `scalac` flags for configured rules.
+- (optional) `-Xplugin-require:semanticdb` tells scalac to fails if it can't load the `semanticdb` plugin,
+- (optional) `-Ywarn-unused-import` is required for the `RemoveUnusedImports` rule.
+If you don't run `RemoveUnusedImports` you can skip this flag.
+Consult the scalafix documentation for each rule to see which flags it requires.
+- (optional) Customize the --sourceroot with `-P:semanticdb:sourceroot:/path/to/sourceroot` (more details below)

-After compilation, double check that there exists a directory `target/classes/META-INF/semanticdb/` containing files with the `.semanticdb extension.
+After compilation, double check that there exists a directory `target/classes/META-INF/semanticdb/` containing files with the `.semanticdb` extension.

-*Important note*: you will need to recompile to get up to date `semanticdb` information after each modification.
+*Important note*: you will need to recompile to get up-to-date `semanticdb` information after each modification.

-You can also specify the sourceroot with `-P:semanticdb:sourceroot:/path/to/sourceroot`.

 ### Run scalafix-cli

 Install and use `scalafix` as explained above.
 One important note is that you need to give `--sourceroot` with the root path the same as the path where you ran your `mvn clent test` command.
 This may be confusing when you are on a multi-module project.
 For example, if your project is:

 ```